 Madonna postpones upcoming Celebration tour due to 'serious bacterial infection'

-LOS ANGELES - Madonna has postponed her career-spanning 2023 "Celebration" tour due to what her manager called a "serious bacterial infection" and her ongoing recovery.
+Madonna has postponed her career-spanning Celebration tour due to what her manager called a ``serious bacterial infection'' and her ongoing recovery.

 The tour was set to kick-off in Vancouver on July 15.